Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

 Proceeding by induction on $n$ we assume that $n\ge 3$ and we choose $i\ge 2$ such that $\psi_i^{-1}$ and $\psi_{i-1}$ in \eqref{eq:decomposition} are morphisms.
 By the preceding, the product $\psi_i\psi_{i-1}$ can be replaced by $\rho_i\rho_{i-1}$ where this time $\rho_i$ and $\rho_{i-1}^{-1}$ are morphisms.
 Replacing now $\psi_{i+1}\rho_i$ by $\psi'_{i+1}$ provided $i\le n-1$ and $\rho_{i-1}\psi_{i-2}$ by $\psi'_ {i-2}$ provided $i\ge 3$ we transform \eqref{eq:decomposition} into a shorter decomposition of the same type.
 This gives the inductive step.

 The graph $\Gamma$ in diagram \eqref{triangular diagram} constructed in the proof dominates every pair of intermediate graphs obtained under our procedure.
-In particular, $\phi$ fits in this diagram, see Definition \ref{def:fit-diagram}. \end{proof} \begin{remark} Given a birational map $\phi\colon\Gamma_1\dasharrow\Gamma_2$ fitting in \eqref{triangular diagram}, the graph $\Gamma$ is not uniquely defined, in general; see Figure \ref{fig:2-graphs} for a simple example.
-In this example $\Gamma_1$ and $\Gamma_2$ are isomorphic linear graphs, the $\sigma_i$ are blowdowns of $(-1)$-vertices and $\phi=\sigma_2^{-1}\circ\sigma_1\colon\Gamma_1\dasharrow\Gamma_2$ is a birational map.
-The morphisms $p_1$ and $p_2$ in the first diagram on Figure \ref{fig:2-graphs} are isomorphisms, while $p_1'$ and $p_2'$ in the second diagram are blowdowns of distinct $(-1)$-vertices of $\Gamma'$.
-The vertical arrows in both diagrams correspond to the left arrow in diagram \eqref{triangular diagram-1} with $i=2$.
+In particular, $\phi$ fits in this diagram, see Definition \ref{def:fit-diagram}. \end{proof} \begin{definition} A diagram \eqref{triangular diagram} with two minimal weighted graphs $\Gamma_1$ and $\Gamma_2$ is called {\em relatively minimal} if no ($-1$)-vertex of $\Gamma$ is contracted in both $\Gamma_1$ and $\Gamma_2$. \end{definition} \begin{remark} Given a birational map $\phi\colon\Gamma_1\dasharrow\Gamma_2$ fitting in a relatively minimal diagram \eqref{triangular diagram}, the graph $\Gamma$ is not uniquely defined, in general, see Figure \ref{fig:2-graphs} for a simple example; cf. also \cite[Example 2.6]{FKZ-graphs}.